clementcarrier/ez/Base/base.md

 Database for LASSOVAR ESTIMATION
 ========================================================

-We use 4 type of databse :
+We use 5 type of databse :
 - AWM
 - IMF (IFS)
 - ECB
 - EUROSTAT
+- DATASTREAM